 Skip advert

 Of course, it’s worth pointing out that Citroen is not the only firm to have fitted its cars with potentially problematic Takata airbags; the French Transport Ministry has also issued warnings for owners of Audis, BMWs, Fords, Nissans, Peugeots and even Ferraris.

-Regarding the Citroen recall, customers will receive a letter in the post outlining the next steps; Stellantis also has an ‘Is my car affected?’ web page online, as well as a recall helpline (0800 917 9285) if you need to speak with someone directly.
+Customers affected by the ongoing recall will receive a letter in the post outlining the next steps; Stellantis also has an ‘Is my car affected?’ web page online, as well as a recall helpline (0800 917 9285) if you need to speak with someone directly.

-Any recall-related work performed will be covered by Stellantis and should only take around half a day to complete at one of dozens of authorised Citroen garages across the country.
+The cost of any recall-related work will be covered by Stellantis and that work should only take around two hours to complete at one of dozens of authorised Citroen garages across the country – if, of course, owners are able to secure a slot.

+Skip advert